Yale-Medicaid/Onboarding/README.md

-# Onboarding
+# Welcome
-Resources for onboarding new team members
+This repository will serve as a starting point for new projects and contributors